-a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

-N/A - This is a non-project action that covers the entire city and does not include sitespecific development.
-Future projects will be built to development standards and design regulations in effect at the time of project permitting and adhere to height regulations.

-b.
-What views in the immediate vicinity would be altered or obstructed?

-This is a non-project action that covers the entire city and does not include site-specific development.
-No specific changes that impact views are anticipated; however, new buildings could obstruct views.
-Aesthetic impacts will be determined during projectspecific environmental review.
+- a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Future Park Development and related capital facility projects will be built to development standards in effect at the time of project permitting. - b.
+What views in the immediate vicinity would be altered or obstructed? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+No specific changes that impact views are anticipated.

-c.
-Proposed measures to reduce or control aesthetic impacts, if any:

-This is a non-project action that covers the entire city and does not include site-specific development.
-New construction for school facilities must comply with applicable design guidelines in effect at the time of project permitting.
+- c.
+Proposed measures to reduce or control aesthetic impacts, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+New construction for park facilities must comply with applicable design guidelines in effect at the time of project permitting.